 Bridge and Patrixbourne CE Primary School is an educationally inclusive school.
 We are committed to promoting inclusion and continually monitor and evaluate pupil progress to ensure that all needs are being met.
 We believe that every child has an individual range of abilities and progresses at different rates and aim to provide the educational experiences and support required to enable all children to reach their personal potential.

-Children identified as having Special Educational Needs will have either a provision map or an Individual Education Plan drawn up listing the learning support offered with identified targets to be reached.
+Children identified as having Special Educational Needs will have specific targets drawn up on a class provision map listing the learning support offered.
+Targets are reviewed three times annually.
 Advice will be sought from our Inclusion Leader, Mrs Long and parents will be fully consulted at every stage.

 Inclusion Leader: Mrs Carla Long